TylerLu/EDUGraphAPI-PHP/README.md

 We utilized the built-in [authentication](https://laravel.com/docs/5.4/authentication) of the Laravel framework to enable user login.

 - **Local users authentication**: implemented by the default Eloquent authentication driver.
 The `App\User` [Eloquent model](https://laravel.com/docs/5.4/eloquent) is included to access users stored in the database.

 - **O365 users authentication**: implemented by [Laravel Socialite](https://github.com/laravel/socialite) and `App\Providers\O365Provider` which is based on the [Microsoft Azure](http://socialiteproviders.github.io/providers/microsoft-azure/) service provider.

+  > [Laravel Socialite](https://github.com/laravel/socialite) provides an expressive, fluent interface to OAuth authentication with Facebook, Twitter, Google, LinkedIn, GitHub and Bitbucket.
+It handles almost all of the boilerplate social authentication code you are dreading writing.
+  >
+  > Adapters for other platforms like [Microsoft Azure](http://socialiteproviders.github.io/providers/microsoft-azure/) are listed at the community driven [Socialite Providers](https://socialiteproviders.github.io/) website.

 [thephpleague/oauth2-client](https://github.com/thephpleague/oauth2-client) is used to handle tokens.